Universal Translation Services

 1. The Linguistic Barrier:

-You may find everyone in the business world to be fluent in English, but that won’t be the case everywhere in the city.
-For instance, if you are going to take a taxi to work, make sure you have the address written in Japanese so you can communicate with the driver easily.
+You may find everyone in the business world fluent in English, but that won’t be the case everywhere in the city.
+For instance, if you are taking a taxi to work, ensure you have the address written in Japanese to communicate with the driver easily.

 1. How to Address: